A Gut Chodesh from AsktheRav.com!

 If you require any additional clarification or if you have a different question to ask, please submit your question here.

-Wishing you a wonderful new month,
+Wishing you a wonderful new chassidishe month, a Month of Geulah!

 - Ya’ale Ve’Yavo: Reminder to say Ya’ale Ve’Yavo in Davening and Benching.
-What if I forget – do I repeat Shemoneh Esrei?
+What if I forget – do I repeat Shemoneh Esrei? or If I forget to mention Rosh Chodesh in Al Hamichya?

 - Cutting Nails: We do not cut our nails on Rosh Chodesh.
 What if my nails are long?
 What if Rosh Chodesh is on Friday?